LuigiGo/FakeAPIExam/README.md

     * Tap on URL field, then enter https://github.com/LuigiGo/FakeAPIExam.git
     * Select Clone

+Note: For testing purposes, the environment file was included in this repository.

 ## Android
 1. Open terminal in Android Studio
 2. Then enter, flutter clean